At Coassemble we've made a concerted effort to ensure that all learner facing content can adhere to WCAG 2.0 standards.

 To meet the needs of a whole range of users in the Coassemble platform, there are a few templates that won't meet accessibility standards because they require the learner to have normal vision for completion.
 If you do want to meet WCAG 2.0 standards, it is important that you do not use the following templates:

-- Drag and drop challenge
+- Drag and drop challenge, checkpoint, and quiz question

 - Dial challenge